kristofferkjeldby/SharedCache/README.md

          clear string cache
 ```

-To construct a shared list cache for the object type `MyCacheObject` we use the following constructor:
+To construct a shared list cache for the object type `MyCacheObject` we use the following constructor using a RedisStringCache as a second level cache:

 ```
 new SharedCustomListCache<MyCacheObject>(